Early Childhood - 12th Grade Physical Education

 In addition to declaration of the major, students must apply and be admitted to the Educator Preparation Program in order to enroll in Block coursework beyond the Education Core.

-The application and criteria for admittance are available through the Office of Educator Preparation in both the Undergraduate Catalog and on their website.
+The application and criteria for admittance are available through the Office of Educator Preparation on their website.

 Minor and Second Teaching Field Options